tacoss/tarima/README.md

 Also you can pass any value, even functions, because all values are normalized through the [tosource](https://github.com/marcello3d/node-tosource) module.

+Injecting locals can be avhieved using the `/* local */` comment, but all values are taken from `data` values, including front-matter.

+The bundler will merge up all `importee.data` with the `importer.data`.

+This variables are injected only at entry-point level.

-> Note globals are injected during the `post-filter`phase, see below.
+> Note globals and locals are injected during the `post-filter`phase, see below.

 ### Filters